Joystream/community-repo/working-groups/storage-group/SOP/README.md

 Exception: exclude down time arranged with the lead in advance.

-## Node performance
+## Communication

+### Responsiveness

+All workers are required to respond to queries within 24 hrs

+- Urgent:        : (12 hrs) bug fix, server issue, system issue  etc..
+- Medium priority: (36 hrs) work related queries.
+- Low priority:    (48 hrs) none work related queries

+**Failure will result in:**
+- **Rewards reduced by %10 every 12 hours**

 ## Comply to new requirement by the council
 All storage nodes are required to comply to any requirement by the council within 7 days.

-**Failure will result in the rewards reduced by %25**
+**Failure will result in the rewards reduced by %100**

-## WG improvement
-Each worker need  to develop a tool or a procedure that improve the group monthly.

-**Not comlying 3 times in a raw may result on eviction.

 # Ref
 - All rewards reduction is from full salary.